gwwang16/CarND-Vehicle-Detection/writeup.md

 `find_cars()`  extracts hog features once and then can be sub-sampled to get all of its overlaying windows.
 Each window is defined by a scaling factor where a scale of 1 would result in a window that's 8 x 8 cells.
 Then the SVM classifier predicts whether it contains a car nor not in each window.
 To generate multiple-scaled search windows, different scales can be combined with each other.

-After trying some combinations, scales [1, 1.3, 1.5] and `cells_per_step = 2`, a window overlap of 75%, are settled considering with false positives and calculation speed.
+After trying some combinations, scales [1.3, 1.8] and `cells_per_step = 1, a window overlap of 75%, are settled considering with false positives and calculation speed.

 ```
 def multi_scale(img, scales, svc, X_scaler, feature_params):
     draw_img = np.copy(img)
     box_lists = []
     for scale in scales:
-        if scale < 1.3:
+        if scale < 1.5:
             ystart = 400
-            ystop = 550
-        elif scale >= 1.3 and scale < 1.5:
-            ystart = 400
-            ystop = 600
+            ystop = 580
         else:
             ystart = 400
             ystop = 660